 Adani Power Vs Tata Power: With great power come great electricity bills!
 Believe it or not, this week we saw a few things that we cannot forget.
 For starters, people were roasting chapattis on footpaths.
 Then, we saw a ‘jaggeryfall’ right inside a jaggery shop.
 And then, everyone covered their faces with a stole, to an extent that they were unrecognizable.

 Well, let’s not talk about bills.
-Instead, we’ll compare Adani Power Vs Tata Power, that whip up electricity.
-We’ll compare them based on their business, profits, prospects and more!
+Instead, we’ll compare Adani Power Vs Tata Power, that whip up the electricity.
+We’ll compare them based on their business, profits, prospects, and more!
 Let’s dive (right) in, shall we?

 Electricity is a very important part of the infrastructure of any country.
 Economic activities are no longer limited to daylight.
 Countries try to ensure affordable and uninterrupted power supply to everyone.

 India is the third-largest consumer and producer of electricity in the world.
 However, the per capita consumption is less than a third of the global average.
 Therefore, power companies like Adani Power and Tata Power have a huge opportunity to tap into.
 Experts expect the demand for power in India to grow three-fold by 2040.

 Adani Power vs Tata Power – Business Overview

 Adani Power is a part of the Adani Group.
 Currently, it is India’s largest thermal power company with a power generation capacity of 13,610 MW.
 Its thermal power plants are located in Gujarat, Maharashtra, Karnataka, Rajasthan, and Chhattisgarh.
 Further, it has a 40 MW solar power plant in Gujarat.